adrielyeung/whats-my-weather/README.md

 2. Address area - Displays your browser address (on loading the page), or the address in Input area (on loading a custom location).
 3. Time area - Displays the current time in your locale (on loading the page).
 On loading custom location, also displays current time in that location.
 4. Summary area - Displays a description of current weather and current temperature.
+5. Map area - Displays your location / searched location.
+Double-click anywhere on map to load the weather there.
-5. Detail area - Displays precipitation probability, humidity and wind speed.
+6. Detail area - Displays precipitation probability, humidity and wind speed.
-6. Forecast area - Displays a 7-day weather forecast (Daily), and 12-hour weather forecast (Hourly), switching between the tabs.
+7. Forecast area - Displays a 7-day weather forecast (Daily), and 12-hour weather forecast (Hourly), switching between the tabs.

 Functionality is provided by ```weather.js``` file.